 - a formal harvest strategy that sets out management actions necessary to achieve biological and economic objectives, monitoring and assessment processes, and rules that control the intensity of fishing

-- a bio-economic model used to set harvest levels that maintain productive prawn stocks while maximising fishery returns
+- a bio-economic model used to set fishing effort levels that maintain productive prawn stocks while maximising fishery returns

 - a management strategy evaluation framework that helps fishery managers compare potential management actions

 - surveys to help estimate the volume and size composition of prawn stocks

 - Ecological risk assessments to support the fisheries environmental accreditation

 - a crew member observer program to collect information about threatened, endangered and protected species